 GSI appointments can be within the ME department, or for alternative U of M departments.
 ME students are informed when the online ME GSI application is available.
 View other department listings for GSI appointments.
 There is an application process for most GSI positions.

 ME GSI Application Process.
 There is an application process for students wanting to be considered for a GSI appointment in the Mechanical Engineering Department.
-The online application is announced to ME graduate students twice per academic year, during the Fall semester for a Winter appointment (starting in January) and again during the Winter semester for a Fall appointment (starting in September).
+The online application is announced to ME graduate students twice per academic year, during the Fall semester for a Winter appointment (starting in January) and again during the Summer semester for a Fall appointment (starting in September).